-- Better support is needed for the five million self-employed.
+- Better support is needed for the self-employed and small businesses working through limited companies.
 Many will not qualify for universal credit. - Clarity is crucial for the job retention scheme.
 Employers need certainty their claims are valid.
 Excluding employees on reduced hours reduces employers' flexibility. - Government will need to ensure lenders provide easy access the Business Interruption Loan Scheme.
 Debt finance is not a panacea and will not be advisable/available for many. - Business failure is triggered when technical tests in insolvency law or finance agreements are breached.
-Delaying these triggers could save otherwise viable businesses.
+Delaying these triggers will save otherwise viable businesses.